Dharshni10/Blended-Labs-2025-26-Even/Ex. 5 Build a Database Server/README.md

 ## Result

 This experiment demonstrated how to build a database server in AWS using an EC2 instance.
-By installing and configuring a DBMS, creating a sample database, and testing connectivity, the fundamentals of hosting and managing a cloud-based database server were underst
+By installing and configuring a DBMS, creating a sample database, and testing connectivity, the fundamentals of hosting and managing a cloud-based database server were understood.